photo of me via @mary_quincy

 Prambanan temple is a UNESCO world heritage site consisting of 240 temples built by the subsequent ruling dynasty, the Hindu-led X. The temple site is dedicated to the expression of God as the trimurti, or Brahma (Creator), Vishnu (Preserver) and Shiva (Destroyer), towering 47 meters high.
 In the evenings, you can catch the spectacular Ramayana ballet performance where over 200 dancers and musicians perform in open air, with the magnificent temple as the backdrop.

 My Tip: If you plan to visit both Borodudur and Prambanan temples (which you should, as they are very different!) buy the combo temple ticket to save on admission or consider this tour if you want to have transportation handled.
 Both temples take about 1.5 hours to fully soak in and can be seen in one compact day, or spread out over two leisurely days.
 Budget transportation time in between.

 photos of me via @mary_quincy

 Traditional Indonesian fabric is a distinctive cloth with intricate batik dye.
 To make the cloth, wax-resistant dye is applied to the fabric dry by either drawing dots or lines using a spouted tool called the canting, or by printing with a copper stamp called the cap.
 It’s a bit of inverse process, as the wax is dye resistant, and allows the artisan to selectively color the cloth.
 Yogyakarta has a long history of making batik fabric and is where the art form is the most highly developed.

-My Tip: Try your hand at batik yourself!
+My Tip: Try your hand at batik yourself with this tour!
 Be careful though – the hot liquid is harder to control than it looks and spills easily.
 When I tried, I held the canting like a pencil when the artisans hold it more with an upside down, light wrist grip.
 One jerky movement dumped a stream of wax on my cloth (I was making an elephant designed batik) and the result ended up looking like my elephant was pooping.
 Not quite the pattern I had in mind…

 4. Rice Planting